 The plan was for Ludwig Beck, Erwin von Witzleben and Erich Fromm to take control of the German Army.
 This idea was abandoned when it became known that Adolf Hitler had survived the assassination attempt.
-In an attempt to protect himself, Fromm organized the execution of Claus von Stauffenberg along with two other conspirators, Friedrich Olbricht and Werner von Haeften, in the courtyard of the War Ministry.
+In an attempt to protect himself, Fromm organized the execution of Stauffenberg along with three other conspirators, Friedrich Olbricht and Werner von Haeften, in the courtyard of the War Ministry.
 It was later reported the Stauffenberg died shouting "Long live free Germany".

 As a result of the July Plot, the new chief of staff, Heinz Guderian demanded the resignation of any officer who did not fully support the ideals of the Nazi Party.
 Over the next few months Guderian sat with Gerd von Rundstedt and Wilhelm Keitel on the Army Court of Honour that expelled hundreds of officers suspected of being opposed to the policies of Adolf Hitler.
 This removed them from court martial jurisdiction and turned them over to Roland Freisler and his People Court.